• Home

 Here’s what you need to know about visiting this historic market town just 25 miles from London, making it an easy day-trip.

-NOTE: This article was published originally in 2018,
+This article was published originally in 2018 when Windsor Castle

-is back in the news as the location for the funeral of Prince Phillip –
+in 2021 when it was the location for the funeral of Prince Phillip –

-Harry’s grandfather and the husband of Queen Elizabeth –
+Harry’s grandfather and the husband of Queen Elizabeth II –

 Changing of the Guard at Windsor Castle